1. The first is a recorded audio-only presentation to the Accounting Blockchain Coalition (ABC) on the 10th of November 2017:

 2017 version: http://standards.iso.org/ittf/PubliclyAvailableStandards/ .

-REA work within the United Nations Trade Facilitation Group (UN/CEFACT) is due to resume soon.
+REA work within the United Nations Trade Facilitation Group (UN/CEFACT) is due to resume in January.
 There is also ongoing work in OMG that I hope to pinpoint and update on a continuing basis when I move further along on the website update project.
-At present within ISO, we are also working on a new blockchain and open value network standard for open-edi that will build on REA and 15944-4.
-That group is meeting in Montreal in November 2017.
+At present within ISO, we are also working on a new blockchain and open value network standard (15944-15) for open-edi that will build on REA and 15944-4.
+That group is meeting in Toronto in May 2018.

 In my teaching at MSU, I use a lot of the REA research work, especially in ACC-821.
 For my prospective students, here are my teaching ratings for the last five years.
 The ratings for ACC-825 actually combine both sections, because the MSU system lists them as one.
 For 2017-2018, this is my schedule (unfortunately full at present):